-As the dynamics of urban mobility change, parking issues take centre stage in building smart, sustainable cities.
+As the dynamics of urban mobility change, parking issues take center stage in building smart, sustainable cities.
 However, traditional parking systems pose a formidable challenge to sustainability.
 With inefficient planning, lax management, and sub-par utilization, parking in modern cities faces a crisis unlike any other.
 At the same time, it presents a sustainability opportunity that is central to driving change in our cities.
+Read the importance of sustainability in parking.

 Sustainability to cut emissions